laoshanxi/app-mesh/docs/source/success/kubernetes_run_native_application.md

 ## Build Kubernetes Docker image for native command
-The Docker image `laoshanxi/native_container` is used to forward container start command to AppMesh, The image was already built and pushed to docker.io, you can use directly without below build process.
+This Docker image `laoshanxi/native_container` is used to forward container start command to AppMesh, The image was already built and pushed to `docker.io`, you can use directly without below build process.
 ```shell
 $ tee Dockerfile <<-'EOF'
 FROM ubuntu